 Ceres program seal

-The Ceres program will find a new planet for future generations of humanity to call home.
-This program will bring us deeper into space than we’ve ever been before, surveying potential habitable planets, with the ultimate goal to enhance our understanding of humanity’s place in the universe and maintain a place for us in the future.
+This program is our next frontier, it will bring us deeper into space than we’ve ever been before.
+Surveying potential habitable planets, with the ultimate goal to enhance our understanding of humanity’s place in the universe and maintain a place for us in the future.

 Ceres, named after the Roman goddess of the earth, fertility, motherhood and the harvest, encompasses all of our efforts aligned with the goal to find a habitable planet for the future of humanity.